alallo/form3-exercise/README.md

 * When creating a new account some fields are not persisted in the database:
   * name
   * alternative_names
-  * joint_account
   * switched
-  * account_matching_opt_out
-* The IBAN field is processed by the API when creating an account (an error is returned when an invalid IBAN is sent) but is not persisted in the database
+* The IBAN field is processed by the API when creating an account (an error is returned when an invalid IBAN is sent) but is not persisted in the database.
+* When trying to delete an existing account but using a wrong version a 404 reponse status is returned.
+A 409 Conflict response status is expected.

 ## References
 This was my first experience with Go so I had to go through different resources to speed up my learning process.
-Here is a list of websites I have used in the process.
+Here are some of websites I have used in the process.

 * https://golang.org/doc/tutorial